Self-acceptance: Definition

 According to Shepard, self-acceptance is an individual's satisfaction or happiness with oneself, and is thought to be necessary for good mental health.
 Self-acceptance involves self-understanding, a realistic, albeit subjective, awareness of one's strengths and weaknesses.
 It results in an individual's feeling about oneself, that they are of "unique worth".

-Albert Ellis advocated the importance of accepting yourself just because you are alive, human and unique—and not giving yourself a global rating, or being influenced by what others think of you.
+Albert Ellis advocated the importance of accepting oneself just because one is alive, human and unique—and not giving oneself a global rating, or being influenced by what others think.

 In clinical psychology and positive psychology, self-acceptance is considered the prerequisite for change to occur.
 It can be achieved by stopping criticizing and solving the defects of one's self, and then accepting them to be existing within one's self.
 That is, tolerating oneself to be imperfect in some parts.

 Some distinguish between conditional and unconditional self-acceptance.

 Self-acceptance is one of the six factors in Carol D. Ryff's structure for eudaimonic well-being.